Assistive Technology Occupational Therapy Fellowship Program

 - Two letters of reference (may be included in your electronic application submission and do not need to be sent separately)

-- Copy of Valid OT license and NBCOT certificate OR proof of expected graduation date and plan for NBCOT testing and state licensing prior to the start of the program.
+Copy of Valid OT license (temporary licenses not accepted) and NBCOT certificate OR proof of expected graduation date and proof of confirmed/scheduled NBCOT testing date that will allow for results to be received prior to June 30th.

 Fellows are employed full-time by the James A. Haley Veterans’ Hospital for the year-long program.
 Applicants must be a U.S. citizen that are a graduate of an ACOTE accredited occupational therapy (OT) program and possess a current OT license (any state)/certification prior to the program start date.